Discrete field theory: symmetries and conservation laws: Introduction

+\move{clarity}{} We stress that Part I of Table~\ref{tab-translation} gives an \emph{algorithm}, not just an analogy (as Part II).
+The algorithm provides conservation laws only for symmetries \gram{that} are preserved by the discretization.
+Thus we usually guarantee charge conservation (based on the automatically preserved gauge symmetry) and energy-momentum conservation (not based on any symmetry in our setup).

-Results of applying the algorithm to basic field theories are discussed in \S\ref{sec-examples}.
+Results of applying the algorithm to basic field theories are R12P3{summarized in Table~\ref{tab-discretization} and} discussed in \S\ref{sec-examples}.
 The output discrete theories are usually simpler than the input continuum ones; knowledge of the latter is not required for understanding the former.
 All the output theories of~\S\ref{sec-examples} are known, but some obtained conservation laws are new.
-As a tool, we use discrete covariant differentiation (see \S\ref{ssec-gauge} and~\cite{Dimakis-etal-94}) and build a new discretization of tensor calculus involving non-antisymmetric tensors (see \S\ref{ssec-Electrodynamics}).
-This is done in terms of cochain operations from Table~\ref{tab-translation}.
-These operations appear naturally and are defined easily; see some examples in Figures~ \ref{fig-pipeline}--\ref{fig-grid}, where symbols in bold denote edges.
+As a tool, we use discrete covariant differentiation R2P1{} (see \S\ref{ssec-general-connections} and~\cite{Dimakis-etal-94}) and build a new discretization of tensor calculus involving non-antisymmetric tensors (see \S\ref{ssec-statements}).
+This is done in terms of cochain operations from Table~\ref{tab-translation}, which appear naturally in examples.
+R12P3{A reader looking for a zero-knowledge introduction can now proceed directly to~\S\ref{sec-examples}.}

-The algorithm provides conservation laws only for symmetries which are preserved by the discretization.
-Thus we usually guarantee charge conservation (based on the automatically preserved gauge symmetry) and energy-momentum conservation (not based on any symmetry in our setup).

-We stress that Part I of Table~\ref{tab-translation} gives an \emph{algorithm}, not just an analogy (as Part II).
-However putting a continuum Lagrangian to the required input form is not always possible and can be ambiguous: